dpnam2112/bittorrent-client/notes/dev_logs.md

 - Experiment with public trackers by calling UDP requests (`scripts/experiment`)

+- Initialize code for implementing client interface to interact with tracker via UDP (branch `trackerclient`)

 ## 2025/04/27

 - Dig deeper into the concept tracker of Bittorrent.